NFL Rumors: Rob Gronkowski Sparks Comeback Speculation With Cryptic Message On Twitter

 The New England Patriots legend has been dropping mostly tongue-in-cheek hints of an NFL comeback, and on Tuesday sparked even more speculation with what many saw as a potentially telling post on Twitter.

 Just a few hours after the Patriots traded wide receiver Demaryius Thomas to the New York Jets, clearing a roster spot, Gronkowski took to Twitter to post an emoji of surprised eyeballs.
 This led many fans to notice that Gronkowski’s Twitter bio says that he’s a “New England Patriots Tight End,” which some believe he just recently changed.
-Taken together, the two Twitter statements sparked widespread rumors that Gronkowski may be ready to return to the NFL and join a Patriots team that appears headed for a Super Bowl return.
+Taken together, the two Twitter statements sparked widespread rumors that “Gronk” may be ready to return to the NFL and join a Patriots team that appears headed for a Super Bowl return.

 There had already been building speculation that Gronkowski could make a comeback.
 Though his retirement after the Patriots won the Super Bowl earlier this year was long-rumored and Gronkowski himself said he was worn down by a string of serious injuries, many believe that he is back in playing shape and looking to make a comeback.

 One former Patriots legend has been adding fuel to the fire.
 As The Inquisitr reported, Willie McGinest took to Instagram before the team’s season opener on Sunday night to post a short video with Gronkowski catching passes on the field at Gillette Stadium.

 McGinest added the caption “Major comebacks happening in foxboro,” which some thought was a sign that the future Hall of Famer was coming out of retirement.
-McGinest could have been referring to the team’s unveiling of its six Super Bowl title banner, which drew Gronkowski and a number of other players for the ceremony.
+McGinest could have been referring to the team’s unveiling of its sixth Super Bowl title banner, which drew Gronkowski and a number of other players for the ceremony.

 Rob Gronkowski tweeted out “????” then changed his bio to “New England Patriots Tight End”.